 Definition of Yacen

-A curious fact is that Yace (Yache)is also known as an Idomoid language native to southeastern central Nigeria exactly from the state of Cross River.
+- It is known as Yace or Yache an idomoid language native to southeastern central Nigeria, exactly from Cross River State.
 The idomoid language is spoken by approximately one million people.